kyphan38/web/assets/docs/study/soft skills/04-ptcm.md

 Why?

-- Time is a non-renewable resource –how we manage it determines our success
+- Time is a non-renewable resource - how we manage it directly influences our success

 Understanding time management

-- Where every second counts, mastering time management is a skill and a competitive advantage
+- In a world where every second counts, mastering time management is both a critical skill and a competitive advantage
-- DevOps tasks throughout the day: development &rarr; testing &rarr; deployment &rarr; monitoring &rarr; collaboration

 Techniques - Parkinson's Law

 ![img](./img/14.png)

 - Work expands to fill the time available for its completion
+- By setting shorter deadlines, you can increase focus and efficiency

 Techniques - Time Blocking

 ![img](./img/15.png)

+- Allocate specific time blocks for specific types of work (e.g., meetings, deep work, email)
+- Helps reduce distractions and improves focus by giving each task its own space in your calendar

 Techniques - Pomodoro technique

 ![img](./img/16.png)

+- Work in focused intervals (typically 25 minutes), followed by a 5-minute break
+- After four cycles, take a longer break (15-30 minutes)
+- Enhances productivity and combats mental fatigue

-Tools and technologies - Calendars and scheduling tools
+Tools and technologies

+- Calendars and scheduling tools
-- Google calendar, calendly, microsoft outlook calendar, apple calendar, doodle, etc.
+  - Tools: Google Calendar, Calendly, Microsoft Outlook Calendar, Apple Calendar, Doodle, etc.

-Tools and technologies - project management servers
+- Project management servers

-- Clickup, trello, microsoft, notion, doodle, etc.
+  - Tools: ClickUp, Trello, Microsoft Planner, Notion, Doodle, etc.

-Tools and technologies - Time-tracking apps
+- Time-tracking apps

-- toggl track, hour stack, timely, memtime, tracking time
+  - Tools: Toggl Track, HourStack, Timely, Memtime, TrackingTime, etc.

+Common challenges and solutions

-Common challenges - Context switching
+- Context switching
+  - Group similar tasks together (batch processing)
+  - Limit the number of simultaneous tasks
+  - Use tools like focus mode or "Do Not Disturb" to maintain flow

-Common challenges - Unplanned interruptions
+- Unplanned interruptions
+  - Block specific time windows for focused work
+  - Schedule time for handling ad hoc tasks or support requests
+  - Communicate availability clearly to your team

-Common challenges - Underestimating tasks
+- Underestimating / Overestimating tasks

-Intersection with capacity and priority

-- Effective time management is deeply interconnected with prioritization and capacity planning
+  - Use time-tracking data to estimate more accurately
+  - Break tasks into smaller, measurable chunks
+  - Build in buffer time for unexpected delays

 **Summary**

 - Time management is critically important to almost all aspects of DevOps, IT, and Software Delivery
-- Parkinson’s Law, Time Blocking, and other methods were covered to understand time management concepts
+- Parkinson's Law, Time Blocking, and other methods were covered to understand time management concepts
 - The Pomodoro technique, the Two-Minute Rule, and other techniques help with time management
 - Time management is essential for prioritizing the right things for whom you work